isabella232/primetime.en/help/programming/tvsdk-2.7-for-android/content-playback-options/mediaplayer-initialize-for-video/t-psdk-android-2.7-media-resource-load-using-mediaplayeritemloader.md

 uuid: 43ca2470-1fd2-4f66-94fe-a12ed17b52d7
 ---

-# Load a media resource using MediaPlayerItemLoader{#load-a-media-resource-using-mediaplayeritemloader}
+# Load a media resource using MediaPlayerItemLoader {#load-a-media-resource-using-mediaplayeritemloader}

 Using MediaPlayerItemLoader helps you obtain information about a media stream without instantiating a MediaPlayer instance.
 This is especially useful in pre-buffering streams so that playback can begin without delay.